Published On: Mar 19 2013 06:26:00 PM CDTUpdated On: Mar 25 2016 01:00:00 AM CDT

 1985: Prince wins an Oscar for Best Original Song Score for the soundtrack for the movie "Purple Rain."

-1984: Singer and actress Katharine McPhee, who gained fame as a fifth season runner-up on "American Idol" in 2006, is born in Los Angeles, Calif.
+1984: Singer and actress Katharine McPhee, who gained fame as a fifth season runner-up on "American Idol" in 2006, is born in Los Angeles, California.
 Her self-titled 2007 debut album debuted at No. 2 on the Billboard 200 album chart.
-She has appeared in movies, including "The House Bunny" and "Shark Night 3D," and in TV shows, including a starring role in "Smash."
+She has appeared in movies, including "The House Bunny" and "Shark Night 3D," and in TV shows, including starring role in "Smash" and "Scorpion."

 1983: Francis Ford Coppola's movie "The Outsiders" premieres in theaters.
 The movie, based off the novel of the same name, is noted for its cast of up-and-coming stars, including Emilio Estevez, Rob Lowe, C. Thomas Howell, Matt Dillon, Ralph Macchio, Patrick Swayze and Tom Cruise.